View Upcoming Events

 • Has a Strong Core: Embodies a set of values and principles.
 Always strives to do the next right thing, even when doing so comes at a personal cost.
 Isn’t wishy-washy.

-• Gives-A-Rip: Cares deeply about the work being done and the people doing it.
+• Gives-A-Rip: Cares deeply about the work and the people doing it.
 Takes pride in doing a good job and doing an even better job next time.
 Works with urgency.

 • Seeks Personal Mastery: Sets goals and plans for achieving them.
 Is personally organized and disciplined with the use of their time.